hanmmmmm/Hybrid_Astar_with_Ackermann/README.md

 The launch file above will start **RVIZ**.
 In RVIZ, from the buttons on the top, use **2D Nav Goal** button to set the target position.

-The red path is the whole path.
-The green part is the segment that the robot is following at the moment.
-The red dot on the path is the target point selected by the purepursuit controller.
+The whole path is rendered in red color.
+The green part is the current segment that the robot is following at the moment.
+The big red dot (in front of robot) on the path is the target point selected by the purepursuit controller.

 ### demo clips:

+(If they are not properly displayed here on the web, they can be found and downloaded from the folder of demo_images.)

 <!--https://githubfast.com/hanmmmmm/Hybrid_Astar_with_Ackermann/assets/35117797/4ce2bd41-bde0-40b6-8ffd-014cb2a9bcab